 This documentary, while perhaps slightly bias, as it overlooks the Final Girl, and sadly never includes anything from any fans, still packs a mighty gut tearing, skin splitting blood gushing enjoyment for the fans, and encouraging them to venture back to seek out past hidden gems especially those born after the heyday of the 1980s.
 The genre though, slowly crawls out of the depths of darkness, with films such After School Massacre, Play Hooky, Wrong Turn, and Girl House, though the latest trend of remakes and reboots of slasher movies has slowly started, one can hope the new filmmakers revisit the treasures herein and create new terrorizing slashing serial psychos.

-This review was originally published in September 2015 on the now defunct Rogue Cinema website and had accumulated a view count of 1,654.
+This review was originally published in September 2015 on the now defunct Rogue Cinema website.

 TAGLINE: